How to Write a Speech: A Simple 6-Step Formula

 - Introduce yourself to build credibility and set expectations.

-- Structure the body into three clear sections (or 5–7 for complex topics).
+- Structure the body into three clear sections.

 - End with a CTA/CTT to inspire action or reflection.